ADITYA-1908/Fund-Flow/README.md

 # FundFlow - Mutual Funds Platform

 A comprehensive fullstack web application for discovering, analyzing, and managing mutual funds with real-time data from the MFAPI.
-Built with modern technologies and designed for production deployment with CI/CD pipelines.
+Built with modern technologies and designed for production deployment.

 ## 🚀 Features